-1.9 This NDP has been drawn up during the revision and publication of a new National Planning Policy Framework, in July 2018, and redrafting of a Spatial Framework for Greater Manchester.
+1.9 This NDP has been drawn up during the revision and publication of a new National Planning Policy Framework in February 2019 and a redrafting of a Spatial Framework for Greater Manchester in January 2019.
 The Town Council has worked closely with Bolton Council to ensure that this Plan complements and "fits" together with these national and regional documents.
 Wherever possible the NDP takes a more localised approach and has tailored policies to reflect the particular circumstances facing our neighbourhood.